JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 ---
-date: "2022-11-03T01:23:45.117Z"
+date: "2022-11-14T01:23:45.117Z"
-description: "From a hundred conference applications and thirty speaking roles, this is my process for submitting talks."
+description: "Common questions and answers for my How I Apply To Conferences article."
 image: me-at-prisma-thumbs-up.jpg
 title: "How I Apply to Conferences: FAQs"
 ---